erikopinaldo/clickanywhere/README.md

 ### To do:

-* Make site responsive (research flex-grow as an option)
+* Make site responsive (research display grid as an option)
-* Is there a way to better hide the solution from those inspecting the web page?
 * Instructions modal
 * Save progress?
 * Styling?